particle-iot/docs/src/content/reference/device-os/real-time-clocks.md

 The RTC is generally accurate within a few seconds of the actual time.

+## Gen 4

+Gen 4 devices (P2, Photon 2, M-SoM) have a RTL872x MCU.

+The RTL872x RTC continues to run while in `HIBERNATE` sleep so you can wake based on duration from hibernate sleep.
+However, since the system resets after waking from hibernate sleep mode, the clock time and date will be unset until it is received from the cloud.

+The RTL872x RTC will also be reset on any device reset, including the RESET button, pin, System.reset(), OTA reboot, etc. and the clock time will be unset until it is received from the cloud.

+There is no way to add an external backup battery to the RTL872x RTC.

-## Gen 2 vs. Gen 3
+## Gen 3

-Gen 2 devices (E-Series, Electron, and Photon) have a STM32F205 MCU and Gen 3 devices (Tracker, B-Series SoM, Boron, and Argon) have an nRF52840 MCU.
+Gen 3 devices (Tracker, B-Series SoM, Boron, and Argon) have an nRF52840 MCU.
 These different processors handle the RTC differently, especially with regards to sleep modes.

 The most important distinction is that on Gen 3 devices, the RTC does not run in [`HIBERNATE`](/reference/device-os/api/sleep-sleep/hibernate-systemsleepmode/) sleep mode (formerly `SLEEP_MODE_DEEP`).
 This has two important effects: